Chapter 11: Emeralds – A Primer

 Cosmo washed her face and patted it dry on the towel hung near the sink.
 As she shut off the water, she gripped the taps tightly as a forlorn feeling washed over her.
 ‘I wish mom was still here to tell me what all of this means…’ Snapping herself out of her funk, the flower girl opened the door and bounded down the stairs to the kitchen to see her mother preparing breakfast.

-She was a woodchuck in her late forties with auburn brown fur and shoulder-length chestnut hair that tied into a high ponytail.
+She was a woodchuck in her late forties with auburn brown fur and shoulder-length chestnut hair tied into a high ponytail.
 Turning to face Cosmo, she wore a simple off-white, floor-length dress and a forest-green apron.
 Her lips perked upwards.
 “Good morning, sweetheart,” she said warmly.

 “Morning Mom!”
 Cosmo replied playfully, beaming at the older Mobian.
 “I hope I didn’t wake you when I got home early this morning?”